cardotrejos/babypeek/_bmad-output/stories/2-5-faq-accordion.md

 const faqItems = [
   {
-    question: "How does 3d-ultra work?",
+    question: "How does babypeek work?",
     answer: "Simply upload your 4D ultrasound image..."
   },
   // ... more items